A conjecture concerning determinism, reduction, and measurement in quantum mechanics

 The final wavepacket $\spsi{f}$ may be absorbed (photons, neutrons, atoms), or it may escape the interaction region.
 If it escapes, it may be close to the contracted packet $\spsi{c}$ or it may differ appreciably from it, depending on the details of the interaction.
 As $\spsi{c}$ may not be exactly equal to the eigenpacket $\psi_{n}$ of the observable, so also $\spsi{f}$ may not be exactly equal to $\psi_{n}$.
 It is, however, reasonable to assume that $\psi_{\rmf}$ immediately after the interaction is also, like $\spsi{c}$, concentrated about the position $\bfitr_0$ of the cluster.
-Therefore, though we cannot generally say that when the measurement is over, the incoming superposition of eigenpackets has turned into a function that is exactly equal to an eigenpacket $\psi_n$ of the observable, we may suppose that usually this happens to an acceptable degree of approximation (cf. [23, Section 4.2], [24, Reference [6] ]).
-In a sense this goes some way towards the modal interpretation, where there is no eigenvalue-eigenstate link at all [44].

-Actually, there are many thought-experiments and discussions about the wavepacket when it leaves the measuring apparatus, but to my knowledge there is no real experiment directly concerned with this question.
+Therefore, though we cannot generally say that when the measurement is over, the incoming superposition of eigenpackets has turned into a function that is exactly equal to an eigenpacket $\psi_n$ of the observable (the traditional postulate), we may suppose that usually this happens to an acceptable degree of approximation.
+The exact degree of approximation is difficult to determine, because there are many thought experiments about the wavepacket $\psi$ when it, after contraction, leaves the measuring apparatus, but to my knowledge there is no real experiment concerned with this question.

 Photons are a special case.
-In contrast to massive particles they are absorbed and vanish completely in the act of reduction, and speaking of the place where a vanished thing \emph{is} does not seem to make much sense.
-However, the statement that a one-photon wavepacket, due to its quantum nature, is absorbed as a whole does not imply that the absorption occurs at one narrow place, narrower than the wavepacket's original extension.
-Therefore we continue to speak of contraction for both massive and massless particles.
+In contrast to massive particles they vanish completely in the act of reduction, and speaking of the place where a vanished thing \emph{is} does not seem to make much sense.
+However, the statement that a one-photon wavepacket, due to its quantum nature, is absorbed as a whole does not in itself imply that the absorption occurs at one narrow place, narrower than the wavepacket's original extension.
+As this is indeed the case, we continue to speak of contraction for both massive and massless particles.